StarLabsLtd/StarLabsTheme/README.md

 Included scripts are free software licensed under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

+Thanks to [Materia](https://github.com/nana-4/materia-theme) and all others that this theme was forked and inspired from.

 # [© Star Labs® / All Rights Reserved.](https://starlabs.systems)
 Any issues or questions, please contact us at [support@starlabs.systems](mailto:supportstarlabs.systems)